 Dining in a Chinese restaurant

 a.
-A round dining table is more popular in China than a rectangular or square one.
+A round dining table is more popular than a rectangular or square one.
 As many people who can be seated comfortably around it conveniently face one another.
 The guest of honor is always seated to the right of the host; the next in line will sit on his left.
 Guests should be seated after the host's invitation, and it is discourteous to seat guests at the place where the dishes are served.

 b.
 Dinning may only begin once the host and all his guests are seated.
 The host should actively take care of all his guests, inviting them to enjoy their meal.